-The specific cause of developing anti-CCP antibodies in patients is unknown although it is thought to be a combination of genetics and environmental factors.
+The specific cause of developing anti-CCP antibodies in patients is unknown.
+It is thought to be a combination of genetics and environmental factors.
 Researchers have found that anti-CCP positive rheumatoid arthritis patients have a common sequence of amino acids called the shared epitope, which is encoded in specific genetic markers called human leukocyte antigens (HLA).

 The HLA produces proteins that are responsible for controlling immune responses.
-It’s thought by some researchers that the shared epitope is what could potentially attach to these proteins and produce the anti-CCP antibodies.
+Some researchers believe that the shared epitope is what attaches to these proteins and produces the anti-CCP antibodies.

 Anti-CCP is a blood test.
 A blood sample is drawn from the patient and analyzed in a lab.
 If the sample finds the presence of anti-CCP at a certain level, the result is positive.